HRL-at-NYUSH/Interactive-Portal/README.md

 To build the project, please install the following software:   <br>
 - Install [Git](https://git-scm.com/) to follow the git workflow specified for team members and external contributors.
 - Install [Node.js](https://nodejs.org/) to contribute to and test the code.
-- Install [React.js](https://reactjs.org/) to contribute to and test the code.
 - Install [Visual Studio Code](https://code.visualstudio.com/download) and recommended linter to standardize the formatting of the code. <br>
 To contribute to the project, please refer to the 'Rules for contributors' and 'Git workflow for team members' sections in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.